williambendick/Question-DB/README.md

 Queries

 ## Database File
-Question is a SQLite database contained in a single file (link)
+This SQLite database contained in a single file (link)

 ## Question Application UI